Italian Music Culture

-Determining the speed or tempo of a piece of music is one of the most basic and crucial components of understanding it.
+Determining the speed or tempoof a piece of music is one of the most basic and crucial components of understanding it.
+The beats per minute (BMP) are the most accurate way for a composer to communicate the intended speed.

 - Accelerando (accelerating): accelerating;

-- Accompagnato (accompanied ): the accompaniment must follow the singer who can speed up or slow down at will;
+- Accompagnato (accompanied): the accompaniment must follow the singer who can speed up or slow down at will;

-- Adagio (at ease): Slow and easy (but not as slow as largo);
+- Adagio (at ease): slow and easy;

 - Allegro (joyful): lively and fast;